Old and New Secrets of Sizable Small Business Competitive Advantage

 Unafraid to take risks

 Entrepreneurs come in all shapes and sizes, but one of their most common traits is that they aren’t afraid of risk.
 An entrepreneur is defined as “the owner or manager of a business enterprise who, by risk and initiative, attempts to make profits.”
-Only a risk taker would grow an untried crop in the hopes of better profit, or quit a job and jump into managing a new business with no successful track record to lean on.
+Only a risk taker would grow an untried crop in the hopes of better profit, or quit a job and jump into managing a new small business with no successful track record to lean on.
 Being unafraid of risk has always been a must-have for small business owners and it’s very much the same today.

 Risk is also a key component of innovation.
 Without taking a chance on a new idea, there would be no new ideas.
 Innovation is an age-old component of all competitive advantage, and small businesses run by risk-taking owners can often be far more innovative than their larger competitors.